amida-tech/blue-button-sandbox/index.md

 # Sandbox

-This demo converts each section of a CCD document in XML to JSON:
+This demo converts each section of a CCD document in XML to JSON.

 ## Source Data